LoganSorensen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    -The document object mdoel is language independant interface that treats HTML as a tree structure with nodes representing different parts of the document.

 2. What is an event?

+    -An event is any interaction with the page by the user or browser.
+Things like clicking on something, pressing a key, copying/pasting text, and even loading the page are all considered events.

 3. What is an event listener?

+    -An event listener is function that executes code when a specified event occurs.

 4. Why would we convert a NodeList into an Array?

+    -The primary reason for converting a NodeList to an array is so that array methods can be used on the data.

 5. What is a component?

+    -A component is a modular, reusable, stand-alone piece of code that can incorporate HTML, CSS, and JavaScript.

 ### Git Set up